vladamakaric/point-mass-soft-body/README.md

 =========================

--Soft body dynamics in HTML5.
+Soft body dynamics in HTML5.

--Project for a course in numerical algorithms and numerical software at my university.
+Project for a course in numerical algorithms and numerical software at my university.